Palani-SN/ScEqAn/README.md

 # ScEqAn (Scientific Equation/Expression Analysis)

-- Dynamic Expression Analysis for reScEqAnrch on equations and algorithms.
+- Dynamic Expression Analysis for research on equations and algorithms.
 - Used for providing boundary values to any equations to make sure how far the input dependencies have impact on outcomes
 - Altering the x, y multiple times to check individual impact of x & y on f(x, y) is the ultimate goal of ScEqAn.
 - Check out the example code in repo ( https://github.com/Palani-SN/ScEqAn ) for reference.

 **Note:**
-- **Recommended for Educational & ReScEqAnrch purposes only,**
+- **Recommended for Educational & Research purposes only,**
 - **Not Recommended for Verification & Validation (Testing)**

 ## Step 1 : Create ScEqAn input scripts in *Input.txt*